d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 problem in a principled and automated fashion :cite:`feurer-automlbook18a`, by framing it as a global optimization problem.
 The default objective is the error on a hold-out validation dataset, but could in principle be any other business metric.
-It can be combined with or constrained by secondary objectives (see :numref:`sec_hpo_advanced`), such as training time, inference time, or model complexity.
+It can be combined with or constrained by secondary objectives, such as training time, inference time, or model complexity.

 Recently, hyperparameter optimization has been extended to *neural architecture search (NAS)* :cite:`elsken-arxiv18a,wistuba-arxiv19`, where the goal is to find